Traffective ads in Experience

 - List of vendors for CMP

 - Check the page Simple static ads in Experience and familiarize yourself with the general concepts of ad integration in Purple Experience.
 If you have not done so before, it is highly recommended to integrate static ads first, and later proceed to Traffective ads

 - Ads can be tested only on customer domain or its subdomains (example.de, dev.example.de etc.).
 For configuration of subdomains CNAME look at this doc https://docs.purplepublish.com/experience/configure-a-custom-domain

-- For traffective script to load properly CMP (Consent Manager) should be configured with a list of vendors.
+- For traffective script to load properly, CMP (Consent Manager) must be configured with a list of vendors.

 - Go to Experience Builder, choose your app from the list and click on it